fivexl/website/content/blog/container-hardening-guide/index.md

     # Ignore temporary files
     *.tmp
     ```
+Also, if you have to pass any kind of secrets to the build process.
+Like tokens to access private libraries or repositories, cloud access keys then use [secret mount option for docker build](https://docs.docker.com/build/building/secrets/), there is also a possibility [to pass SSH agent](https://docs.docker.com/build/building/secrets/#ssh-mounts)

-5.  **Use [lprobe](https://fivexl.io/blog/lprobe/) instead of wget/curl for Health Checks**. wget and curl commands open a window of opportunity for an intruder to download and run some malicious software. [lprobe](https://fivexl.io/blog/lprobe/) is FivexL's alternative to securely run health checks without compromising your security by creating your own health check CMD.
+6.  **Use [lprobe](https://fivexl.io/blog/lprobe/) instead of wget/curl for Health Checks**.
+It's important to note that using the wget and curl commands can create an opportunity for intruders to download and execute additional hacking tools on your system.
+To avoid compromising your security, FivexL has developed an alternative called lprobe, which allows you to securely run health checks.
+This tool is limited to calling only localhost, making it a safer option for your system's security.
     ```dockerfile
     # https://github.com/fivexl/secure-container-image/blob/main/Dockerfile.base#L34
     # Loader image: